mlaurijsse/linux-mpu9150/README.md

                                 1 = mag only
                                 > 1 scaled mag adjustment of gyro data The default is 4.
+          -a <accelcal file>    Path to accelerometer calibration file.
+Default is ./accelcal.txt -m <magcal file>      Path to mag calibration file.
+Default is ./magcal.txt -v                    Verbose messages
           -h                    Show this help

         Example: ./imu -b3 -s20 -y10

-The defaults will work for an RPi.
+The defaults will work for an RPi with the two calibration files picked up automatically.

         pi@raspberrypi ~/linux-mpu9150 $ ./imu